cruiseresearchgroup/DIEF_BTS/README.md

 ### Files description

 List of files available now:
 * `Site_A_metadata.csv`, `Site_B_metadata.csv`, and `Site_C_metadata.csv` are the timeseries metadata file containing basic statistics as well as the brick class.
 Treat the `StreamID` column as the primary key.
-You can use spreadsheet or pandas to inspect the file.
+Use a spreadsheet software or Python `pandas` library to inspect the file.
 * `Site_Aaa.zip`, `Site_Baa.zip`, and `Site_Aaa.zip` are the raw time series data.
 Each is a zip of a folder of [`pickle`](https://docs.python.org/3/library/pickle.html) files.
 Inside each pickle file is a list containing: a string of `StreamID`, a 1D NumPy array of timestamps, and another 1D NumPy array of value.
-You can use the `DIEF_inspect_raw.ipynb` to inspect these files.
+Use `DIEF_inspect_raw.ipynb` to inspect and see how the data is structured.
 * `Site_A.ttl`, `Site_B.ttl`, and `Site_C.ttl` are the [turtle](https://www.w3.org/TR/turtle/) files that contains the metadata of each buildings using the [Brick schema](https://brickschema.org).
 Use the `StreamID` to match the nodes in this graph with the timeseries.
 You can use `DIEF_inspect_brick.ipynb` to inspect these files.

 The following files are missing and it is intentional:
 * `Site_Aaa/5765.pickle`